shesitherreddy/Mathematics-Project-2/README.md

 ## Optimization of the parameters

-I used cruve_fit function to fit the parameters for experimental data given by the author and the resulting graph showed better fit than the model given by the author but I am not confident with the optimized parameter results since some of the parameters are outside the range of CI mentioned by the Author I chose to leave the optimized parameters to conduct any further study and continued with the parameters mentioned in the paper.Below are my values after optimization and graph which was plotted using optimized parameters.
+I used the cruve_fit function to fit the parameters for the experimental data provided by the author, and the resulting graph showed a better fit than the author's model, but I am not confident in the optimized parameter results because some of the parameters are outside the range of 95% CI mentioned by the author.
+I chose to leave the optimized parameters to conduct further research and continued with the parameters mentioned in the paper.The values I obtained after optimization are shown below, as well as a graph created using the optimized parameters.

 <p align="center">
   <img src="https://github.com/shesitherreddy/Mathematics-Project-2/blob/main/optimized%20parameters.png"  width="350"><br>